arielf/cuts/README.md

 ```

-Other utilities, like `awk` or `perl` give you more power at the expense
+Other utilities, like `awk` or `perl` give you more power, at the expense
-of having to learn a much more complex language to do what you want.
+of having to learn a more complex language, to do what you want.

 `cuts` is designed to give you the power you need in almost all cases,
-while always being able to stay on the command line and keeping
+while always being able to stay on the command line, and keeping
 the human interface _as simple and minimalist as possible_

 `cuts` arguments can be: